 Assemblies are only only removed after loading when the application is ended.
-That zenon objects are allocated to WPF content using the name of the WPF object.
-In doing so, note:
+That means.

 If a WPF file with a referenced assembly in zenon is displayed, then this assembly is loaded is in the memory until zenon is ended, even if the screen is closed again.
 If you would like to remove an assembly from the Files/Other folder, the Editor must first be restarted, so that the assembly is removed.